 Before you adopt a puppy, it’s best to do at least some basic research regarding their breed and how to potty train a puppy.
 You will avoid a lot of mistakes if you know how to treat, train and feed him/her.

 Housetraining depends on aspects such as age, learning history, consistency and the techniques used to form a well-rounded dog.
-The breeder has an important contribution on the basics of potty-training etiquette.
+The breeder has an important contribution to the basics of potty-training etiquette.
 If your puppy wasn’t well-educated, you need to break his old habits and help him form proper ones.

 There are various methods used to potty train a puppy, but only some of them are effective and quick.
 Crate training and frequent outdoor trips yield the best results when it comes to potty training a new puppy.